 The introduction of a new mechanism will mean access to the wholesale market

-The Australian Energy Market Commission (AEMC) has announced a proposed demand response mechanism (DRM), which will see the wholesale market in the National Energy Market (NEM) open up to demand side energy users, potentially as soon as July 2021.
+The Australian Energy Market Commission (AEMC) has announced a proposed demand response mechanism (DRM), which will see the wholesale market in the National Energy Market (NEM) open up to demand side energy users from 24 October 2021.

 This means eligible energy users can offer to reduce or switch off their power use and, if that offer is accepted by the market operator, get paid the wholesale spot price.
 We fully support this development, particularly because it will place downward pressure on pricing, which will benefit all consumers.

 What DRM means for energy users

 The new mechanism is yet to be finalised but broadly it will work by allowing third parties to offer demand response into the wholesale market, rather than just a customer’s retailer.
 This will increase competition by allowing third party providers like us to offer a new type of demand management service to energy customers.

 We’ll then be able to offer the customer’s flexible capability – a reduction in demand – into the wholesale energy market, much the same way generators currently offer to supply energy.